 Organization creation, and LSU Student Organization sponsored conferences.
 Three

-will be allocated to the Spring Concert, thirty cents ($.30) will be allocated to Homecoming, ninety cents ($.90) will be allocated to the Organizations' Initiatives Fund, twenty cents ($.20) will be allocated to Recreational Sports assistance, one dollar ($1.00) will be allocated to Late Night Programming (fall semester only), and ten cents ($.10) will be allocated to Organization Initiatives, and the Conference Support Fund.
+will be allocated to the Spring Concert, thirty cents ($.30) will be allocated to Homecoming, ten cents ($.10) will be allocated to the New Initiatives Programming Fund, twenty-five cents ($.25) will be allocated to Testing Materials Fund, twenty cents ($.20) will be allocated to Recreational Sports assistance, one dollar ($1.00) will be allocated to Late Night Programming (fall semester only), and sixty-five cents ($.65) will be allocated to Organization Initiatives, and the Conference Support Fund.

 Student Excellence Fee - This fee is used to fund both academic colleges and campus-wide support functions for the purpose of enhancing the student experience both in and out of the classroom.
 The fee supports existing faculty as well as related priorities such as providing additional instructors and teaching assistants to open more class sections where needed to reduce class size and to enhance supplemental instruction activities intent on increasing retention and graduation rates via more individualized instruction for at-risk students.
 In addition, funds are used to enhance other academic support and campus-wide operations to ensure adequate services for all students.

 Student Government Association - This fee provides money for the Student Senate to allocate to student groups who

 are in need of financial assistance.
 The day-to-day operations and expenses required